English 5106: Technical Writing in the Digital Age

 Collaborative projects: documents and other assignments generated through teamwork with your classmates.
 Project grades are uniform for all team members.

 Participation: Although this online class is in some respects independent study, due dates apply and your timely participation in discussions is essential.
 Your grade will be adversely affected by anything less than diligent, conscientious participation in threaded discussions and all other course activities.
+Be especially mindful of "pulling your weight" with integrity and professionalism in collaborative assignments.

 Late work: Threaded discussions are not accepted late.
 All other late work will lose 5% per calendar day late.
 I accept no work more than two weeks late.
 To reiterate particularly, threaded discussions must be posted prior to the deadline to receive credit.